Alderman Thomas evicted, trash heap grows at Savannah Mall

 “It’s never like this,” said Drayton.
 “Trash is blowing everywhere.
 That’s not how Savannah does things.”

 News 3 reached out to the Savannah Mall for comment, in addition to Alderman Thomas.
-We have not yet yeard back.
+We have not yet heard back.